• info@closeupinitiative.org

 KAMAY

-Shahrokh Bikaran & Ilyas Yourish, AFGHANISTAN
+Shahrokh Bikaran & Ilyas Yourish

 After a young girl from the mountains of central Afghanistan mysteriously commits suicide inside Kabul University, her family’s calm rural life enters into a painful event and exhausting process.
 Parents are now looking for justice in one of the most corrupt judicial systems in the world; while Freshta -their younger daughter- attempts to gain admission to the same university, to complete what her sister had started.